Meteodeep/New/README.md

 # New
-All new Computer Science/Web Development/Electronic Engineering Developments and Research in 2018
+All New Computer Science/Web Development/Electronic Engineering Developments and Research in 2018